Arjun-coder-ops/Sign-language-detection/README.md

 A real-time sign language detection system that uses machine learning and computer vision to recognize American Sign Language (ASL) gestures from webcam input.

+## ⚠️ Important: Camera Access

+**Streamlit Cloud Limitation**: This app cannot access your webcam when deployed on Streamlit Cloud due to remote server limitations.

+**For Real Camera Testing**: Run the app locally on your computer.

 ## ✨ Features

 - **Real-time Detection**: Live webcam feed with instant gesture recognition